The Best Running Shoes for Wide Feet and How to Find Them, From a Podiatrist

 Cons:

-This new running shoe is lightweight but fully cushioned and can be worn for both racing and training.
+This wide running shoe from On is lightweight but fully cushioned and can be worn for both racing and training.
+It has a breathable mesh upper and a springy superfoam midsole for energy return.
+Plus, it has a padded, durable heel clip to provide support.

 Pros: